wgrisa/express-yup-middleware/PUBLISHING.md

 ### 4. Build & Publish

 - Run `yarn build` to build the package (generates the dist folder)
+  - Note: The dist folder is automatically ignored by ESLint via .eslintignore
 - Run `npm publish` to publish to npm registry
   - Note: The `prepublishOnly` script will automatically run lint, tests, and build before publishing
 - If you're publishing a pre-release version, use `npm publish --tag beta` (or another appropriate tag)